leaderlessness-research-club/leaderlessness.club/blog/books/starting-off-lilys-booklist/_post.md

 ## Hellenistic History and Culture

-_Hellenistic History and Culture_ by Peter Green begins with a forward on the perspective from which the book extrapolates new information: Marxism and multiculturalism enveils a deemphasis of Nubians, Bactrians and other subject peoples of the time as simply reciepients of Greco-Roman culture.
+_Hellenistic History and Culture_ by Peter Green begins with a forward on the perspective from which the book extrapolates new information:

 > A distrust of all ideologies has altered old views of ancient political
 > structures, and feminism has also changed earlier assessments.
 The current